simon-ritchie/apysc/docs_src/source/branch_instruction_variables_reverting_setting.md

 This page explains each branch instruction class (like the `If`\, `Elif`\, and `Else`) scope variables reverting setting.

-## These interfaces execute With statement code
+## These interfaces execute with statement code

 These interfaces execute the code in each branch instruction regardless of the condition, and variables are updated.